patrickboateng/geolysis/README.md

 ## Code of Conduct

 This project has a [Code of Conduct](./CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.
 Please read and follow it when participating in this project.

 ## Contributing

 See [CONTRIBUTING](docs/CONTRIBUTING.md#how-to-contribute) for more information on contributing.

 ## License

 Distributed under the `MIT license`.
 See [LICENSE](./LICENSE.txt) for more information.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.

 ## Contact Information

 - **Email**: <boatengpato.pb@gmail.com>,
 - **LinkedIn**: <https://linkedin.com/in/patrickboateng/>

-> [!TIP]
+> [!IMPORTANT]
 > For questions or comments about `geolab`, please contact <boatengpato.pb@gmail.com>

 ## Project Links